The cold and flu are both caused by viruses. In the beginning, the symptoms are often quite similar.

 - strong, throbbing headache above or behind the eyes

-- a feeling of tightness or a full feeling in the head, especially when bending forwards
+- a feeling of immense pressure or a "full feeling" in the head, especially when bending forwards

 - pain when chewing or toothache

 - sometimes accompanied by fever

 Read more about sinus infection and its symptoms.